-Summary: A functioning immune system and the process of antigen presentation in particular encompass events that occur at multiple length and time scales.
+The immune system and the process of antigen presentation in particular encompass events that occur at multiple length and time scales.
 Despite a wealth of information in the biological literature regarding each of these scales, no single representation synthesizing this information into a model of the overall immune response as it depends on antigen presentation is available.
-In this article, we outline an approach for integrating information over relevant biological and temporal scales to generate such a representation for major histocompatibility complex class II-mediated antigen presentation.
+In this paper we outline an approach for integrating information over relevant biological and temporal scales to generate such a representation for MHC class II-mediated antigen presentation.
 In addition, we begin to address how such models can be used to answer questions about mechanisms of infection and new strategies for treatment and vaccines.